DiNapoli's audit questions billions of dollars in NY's home health care program

 ALBANY — Comptroller Thomas DiNapoli said he found a "disturbing lack of oversight" in the state’s payment of $14.5 billion in home care services, including taxpayer-funded wages the state paid to relatives to care for a family member.

-DiNapoli’s auditors found that the state Health Department had a feature in its computer software that could have detected concerns of any waste and fraud, "but this feature was not turned on."
+DiNapoli’s auditors found the state Health Department had a feature in its computer software that could have detected concerns of any waste and fraud, "but this feature was not turned on."

 Auditors said they also found:

--Although Medicaid payments require services for at least eight minutes, $116 million in billing during the 15 months audited were for services that provided less than eight minutes of care.
+- Although Medicaid payments require services for at least eight minutes, $116 million in billing during the 15 months audited were for services that provided less than eight minutes of care.
 One bill was for $207 for one second of service, auditors said.

 WHAT NEWSDAY FOUND